Trebor-Huang/vscode-btex/README.md

 ![Demo](demo/demo.gif)

-Use the "Compile and preview bTeX" button in the editor navigation bar to start.
+- Use the "Compile and preview bTeX" button in the editor navigation bar to start.
 The rendered content will update on save.
+- Double click in the preview tab to jump to the corresponding line in the source code.
-The "Export bTeX to PDF/printer" button will open a browser with a printing dialog.
+- The "Export bTeX to PDF/printer" button will open a browser with a printing dialog.
 After you choose a suitable configuration, you can either print or export to PDF.

 ## Features

 - [X] Syntax highlights.
 (Needs more testing)
+- [X] Inverse search.
 - [X] Compiles the bTeX file and show the preview on save.
 - [X] Exports the result to PDF or printer.